Read up on and increase your own understanding of the Law, this is the single most useful step you can take.

 Add data protection to your risk register.

-Look at each data collection point you have and ensure you are fulfilling your legal obligation to provide detailed information about the processing to people (aka: publish your Privacy Notice).
+Look at each data collection point you have and ensure you are fulfilling your legal obligation to provide detailed information about the processing to people (aka: publish your Data Processing Notice or Privacy Notice).

 Ensure data protection is covered in your staff contracts and handbook, and hold regular training and awareness-raising activities with all your staff.